Bear Down (Yellowjackets): 1996

 Natalie (Sophie Thatcher) begins experiencing nightmares, wherein her father blames her for his death.
 In the cabin, the group finds a rifle.
 Coach Ben (Steven Krueger) hopes they can use it to hunt animals, but is unable to properly use it due to his amputation.
 He has the group try out the rifle to check who can hunt, with Natalie and Travis (Kevin Alves) being selected after proving they are the best suited to use the weapon.
 During this, Shauna (Sophie Nélisse) and Javi (Luciano Leroux) begin bonding when she allows him to use her journal to express himself.

 While Natalie and Travis leave to hunt for food, the survivors discover a functional propeller aircraft, and begin working on ways to make it work.
 Natalie realizes that Travis took her to the crash site, as he wants to find his father's ring, which belonged to his ancestors.
 Realizing this is to calm Javi, Natalie helps him find it, and they both end up becoming friends after both open up about their problems with their parents.
 On the way back, they find a deer, and Natalie kills it with the rifle.
-When they bring it to the cabin, Ben allows Shauna to chop the deer, which they eat that night.
+When they bring it to the cabin, Ben allows Shauna to butcher the deer, which they eat that night.

 In another flashback, Natalie hangs out with Kevyn (Sean Martin Savoy) in her bedroom, when her abusive father appears, forcing Kevyn to leave.
 As Natalie's mother intervenes, he slaps her.
-An angered Natalie takes a rifle, but leaves the safety off.
+An angered Natalie takes a shotgun, but leaves the safety on.
 He takes it and walks off, insulting her and her mother.
 When Natalie answers back, he turns back but accidentally slips, killing himself when the gun blows his head off.